Bridlington: Sport

 The town has a semi-professional Bridlington Town A.F.C., founded in 1918, refounded in 1994, and now playing in the Northern Counties East League Premier Division (NCEL).
 Its home ground is a stadium in Queensgate.
 The team's honours include the FA Vase in 1993, three NCEL Premier Division titles and 15 East Riding Senior Cup's.
 The town also has a junior football club, Bridlington Rangers, with teams playing in various age groups of the Hull Boys Sunday Football League.
 Bridlington Sports Club plays in the Humber Premier League.
+Bridlington Rovers F.C. formed in 1903, is the oldest club in the town & run a number of teams.

+A now defunct club, Bridlington Trinity, enjoyed league success in the Yorkshire League and Midland League respectively.

-In cricket, the top team of Bridlington Cricket Club plays in the York and District Senior League Division 1.
-It also runs three Saturday league teams and junior teams.
+Bridlington Cricket Club play in the York and District Senior League Division 1, and also run three Saturday league teams and junior teams.

-Bridlington Rugby Union Football Club plays next to Bridlington Town A.F.C. at Dukes Park.
-It fields two senior men's teams, a women's team and numerous junior sections.
-The Men's 1st XI played in Yorkshire 1 for the 2019 season, after spending three years in North East 1.
-It also reached the final of the RFU National Intermediate Cup at Twickenham on 4 May 2013, where it lost 22–30 to Brighton Blues.
+Bridlington Rugby Union Football Club are neighbours of Bridlington Town AFC, at Dukes Park, fielding two senior men's teams, a women's team and numerous junior sections.
+The men's 1st XV played in Yorkshire 1 for the 2019 season, after spending three years in North East 1.
+They reached the final of the RFU Intermediate Cup at Twickenham on 4 May 2013, losing 22–30 to Brighton Blues.

 Bridlington Hockey Club has existed for over a century.
-It currently plays home matches at Bridlington Astro Centre in Bessingby Road.
-It also fields two ladies' sides and a junior development section for girls and boys.
+It currently plays home matches at Bridlington Astro Centre in Bessingby Road, and also field two ladies' sides and a junior development section for girls and boys.
 An annual hockey festival is held, with both men's and women's tournaments.
 A new format added to the festival for 2014 gave chances for men and women to play together.

 Other sports played around Bridlington include tennis, pétanque, fencing and archery.

-Bridlington hosted the first Tour de Yorkshire in 2015, the start of the second stage in 2017, and of the third stage in 2019.
+Bridlington hosted the first Tour de Yorkshire in 2015, the start of the first stage in 2017 and the start of the third stage in 2019.

+Bridlington Spa is host to the popular, British Open darts championships.